ROT-Utilities/ROT/README.md

 # ROT V3.1.140

 Welcome to ROT.
-ROT is one of the bset, if not, the best Minecraft Bedrock server essential addon to use when you are creating a Minecraft server, realm, or world.
+ROT is one of the best, if not, the best Minecraft Bedrock server essential addon to use when you are creating a Minecraft server, realm, or world.

 # Getting Started: